 Stoop and scoop

 Dog waste is a public health hazard, takes the pleasure out of outdoor activities and pollutes the environment.
 Help improve public opinion of dogs and dog owners - make it a habit to pick up after your dog and to take the waste home to dispose of it on your own premises.
 The City encourages flushing pet waste down the toilet, as it will be properly treated at the sewage plant.
-Dog owners can also place the waste in their regular garbage as long as it is properly wrapped in absorbent paper and placed in a sealed, leak proof bag.
+Dog owners can also place the waste in their green bin as long as it is properly wrapped in absorbent paper and placed in a sealed, leak proof bag.
 Failure to pick up after your dog is a by-law offence.
-Failure to take it home and dispose of it on your own premises is also an offence under the by-law.
+Failure to take it home and dispose of it on your own premises is also an offence under the Animal Care and Control by-law.

 By-law Services staff is also currently working with Public Works and Services staff on identifying alternatives and determining costs and feasibility of placing special receptacles for pet waste in parks.